AGGY-LAB/Phase-1-Project/pitch.md

-## PROJECT PITCH: Monthly Pension Calculation
+## PROJECT PITCH: Treasury Bills Bid
-# Project Name: Monthly Pension Calculation (MPC)
+# Project Name: Treasury Bills Bid (TBB)

 # Overview
-MPC is a Web App designed to help individuals save accordingly towards their retirement.
-MPC helps users set targets towards achieving the financial freedom they desire at their retirement.
-It helps users first set a target of how much monthly income they intend to have when they retire, and then they are given a monthly amount they will need to save so that when they retire they will have saved enough for them to be able to purchase a pension that gives them their desired monthly income.
+TBB is a web app designed to aid individuls bid for Treasury bills.
+Users will get to login to the app and bid for the availble trausry bills.
+They will also send any queries they may have and the questions will be responded to on their email.

 # Key Features

 - The user can comfortably interact with and easily change the input values.
-- The user has control over how the accumulated savings are calculated,i.e, they decide the interest rate their savings will earn depenidng on where they intend  to invest.
 - The user interface is easy to understand.
-- The output and the financial advice given is easy to understand
+- The output  given is easy to understand

 # Target Market and Monetazation Strategy

-I have identified 10 financial institutions that offer financial advoice to their clients, and specifically pension/retirement financial advice.
+I have identified 10 financial institutions that offer financial advoice to their clients.
-I will pitch the Web Application to all of them and sell MPC to them.
+I will pitch the Web Application to all of them and sell TBB to them.
-I will also pitch MPC to the Retirement Benefits Authority(RBA), which is a government institutions tasked with ensuring that the kenyan workforce is aware of their retirement needs and their rights in that regard.
+I will also pitch TBB to the Central Bank of Kenya (CBK).

-Alternatively, I may lease MPC the aforementioned financial institutions for a price,thus enusring that for every renewal of the lease, the Premium is re-negotiated based on how active   and attractive MPC was to the clients.
+Alternatively, I may lease TBB the aforementioned financial institutions for a price,thus enusring that for every renewal of the lease, the Premium is re-negotiated based on how active   and attractive MPC was to the clients.

 # Competitive Advantage

 - Functionality
-MPC is a cutting edge financial tool that will help many individuals without them going to a financial insititution to seek similar form of advice.
+TBB is a cutting edge financial tool that will help many individuals without them going to a financial broker to buy the treasury bills.
 It will save its clients time and money.

 - Seamless Device Syncing
 Ensures that users can transition effortlessly between devices without losing their progress.
-MPC can be used in any form of device,eg, laptops and mobile devices.
+TBB can be used in any form of device,eg, laptops and mobile devices.

 - User-Centric Design
 Focus on a clean, intuitive interface that caters to both individuals and organizations.